Mamurooyiboluawhore/Mamurooyiboluawhore/README.md

-<h1>Hello, I'm Mamuro Oyiboluawhore! 👋</h1>
+<h1>Hello, I'm Mamuro Oyiboluawhore! </h1>
 <h2>About Me</h2>
-<h3> 🎭 Theatre and Film Enthusiast turned Software Engineer 🎬</h3>
+<h3> Theatre and Film Enthusiast turned Software Engineer </h3>
-<h3>🏃‍♂️ Runway Model and Fashion Lover 🕺</h3>
+<h3> Runway Model and Fashion Lover </h3>
-<h3>🚀 Passionate about Building Real-World Solutions 💡</h3>
+<h3> Passionate about Building Real-World Solutions </h3>

-<h1>Welcome to My GitHub World! 🌟</h1>
+<h1>Welcome to My GitHub World! </h1>

-<p>First things first, I absolutely love learning!
-It's what led me from studying theatre and film at the University of Port Harcourt to diving headfirst into the fascinating world of software engineering.
-I am absolutely loving the journey! 💻
+<p> I absolutely love learning!
+It's what led me from studying theatre and film at the University of Port Harcourt to diving headfirst into the fascinating world of software engineering and I love the journey
 When I'm not writing code, you might find me strutting my stuff on the runway, embracing my love for fashion and modeling.
-It's my way of expressing creativity beyond the digital realm. 😎</p>
+It's my way of expressing creativity beyond the digital realm. </p>
-<h1>Embracing the Backend World at ALx 🌐</h1>
-<p>  </p>

 <h1> Collaborate and Connect! </h1>
 <p> I'm a big believer in collaboration and sharing knowledge.
 If you're working on a project or just want to chat tech, I'm all ears!
 Let's connect and inspire each other on this coding journey. </p>